mhudecheck/immoauth/README.md

-# Two factor oauth authentication module for immobilienscout24.de (German Real Estate)
+# Two Factor Oauth for api.immobilienscout24.de (German Real Estate)

-## Test
+This is an experimental R library for authenticating with the immobelienscout24.de Sandbox api.

+Functionality will be added over time.